make-software/casper-net-sdk/Docs/Articles/CasperEventStandard.md

 - The `Vec<u8>` outer length prefix is auto-detected and skipped transparently by `ParseEvent`.
 - `EventsURef` access rights are ignored when matching the dictionary seed — only the 32-byte hash is compared.
 - Both legacy (`ContractPackage`/`Contract`) and Casper 2.x (`Package`/`AddressableEntity`) contract models are supported throughout `LoadAsync`.
+- `LoadAsync` accepts either a contract-package hash or a direct contract hash.
+If the value starts with `"contract-"` it is used as-is and package resolution is skipped; `ContractPackageHash` will be `null` in the resulting schema.
 - Schemas loaded via `ParseSchema` directly (not through `LoadAsync`) have `SchemaURef` and `EventsURef` set to `null` and cannot be used with `GetEvents`.